 Some of the houses uncovered include the House of the Planetarium with its hexagonal mosaics depicting the seven planetary divinities who gave their names to the days of the week.
-In the center is Venus (Friday).
-Anticlockwise from bottom center are Jupiter (Thursday), Saturn (Saturday), Helios or Sol (Sunday), Luna or Selene (Monday), Mars (Tuesday), and Mercury (Wednesday).
+In the centre is Venus (Friday).
+Anticlockwise from the bottom centre are Jupiter (Thursday), Saturn (Saturday), Helios or Sol (Sunday), Luna or Selene (Monday), Mars (Tuesday), and Mercury (Wednesday).

-The House of the Birds is a large residence endowed with a good quantity of mosaics of high quality.
-One of them, the Bird Mosaic, gave its name to the house and consists of a central panel surrounded by 35 small squares representing different species of birds.
+The House of the Birds is a large residence endowed with a great number of mosaics of high quality.
+One of them, the Bird Mosaic, gave its name to the house and consisted of a central panel surrounded by 35 small squares representing different species of birds.

 The House of Neptune is named after a mosaic with all kinds of aquatic animals.
 In the centre is Neptune, the god of the sea with his trident.
 The mosaic is surrounded by a wide edge that is decorated with Nilotic scenes where one can see crocodiles, a hippopotamus, a palm tree, and several pygmies fighting ibises.